S144S/S144S/README.md

 - 📫 Feel free to talk to me: **saeed144.73@gmail.com** and +989197241207

-- ⚡ Fun fact **Electronic, artificial intelligence, and robotic are my only world :-D**
+- ⚡ **Electronic, artificial intelligence, and robotic are my only world :-D**

 <h3 align="left">Connect with me:</h3>
 <p align="left">